Skiing in the snowy country in midsummer! My first experience at "Kagura Summer Slope"

 1. Ideal for improving your skills

-advantage is that you can maintain your skiing sense even during the off-season and start the season with your feet already broken in.
-Some say that as an activity, it's a different experience in a good way, offering the fun of learning a new sport while also offering learning opportunities that are uniquely different.
+unforgettable skiing experience!
+The course offers a variety of runs, including 10 consecutive waves, 10 consecutive moguls, and a 120m-long 30-mogul run.
+A major advantage is that you can maintain your skiing feel during the off-season and start the season already warmed up.
+Some describe it as a completely different activity in a good way, offering the fun of learning a new sport while gaining valuable lessons from its unique characteristics.
+The

 2. A unique experience you can't have in winter